Quantum dot: Photodetector devices

 Quantum dot photodetectors (QDPs) can be fabricated either via solution-processing, or from conventional single-crystalline semiconductors.
 Conventional single-crystalline semiconductor QDPs are precluded from integration with flexible organic electronics due to the incompatibility of their growth conditions with the process windows required by organic semiconductors.
 On the other hand, solution-processed QDPs can be readily integrated with an almost infinite variety of substrates, and also postprocessed atop other integrated circuits.
 Such colloidal QDPs have potential applications in visible- and infrared-light cameras, machine vision, industrial inspection, spectroscopy, and fluorescent biomedical imaging.

 Photocatalysts

 Quantum dots also function as photocatalysts for the light driven chemical conversion of water into hydrogen as a pathway to solar fuel.
 In photocatalysis, electron hole pairs formed in the dot under band gap excitation drive redox reactions in the surrounding liquid.
 Generally, the photocatalytic activity of the dots is related to the particle size and its degree of quantum confinement.
 This is because the band gap determines the chemical energy that is stored in the dot in the excited state.
 An obstacle for the use of quantum dots in photocatalysis is the presence of surfactants on the surface of the dots.
 These surfactants (or ligands) interfere with the chemical reactivity of the dots by slowing down mass transfer and electron transfer processes.
 Also, quantum dots made of metal chalcogenides are chemically unstable under oxidizing conditions and undergo photo corrosion reactions.

+Fundamental Materials Science

+Quantum dots can also be used to study fundamental effects in materials science.
+By coupling two or more such quantum dots, an artificial molecule can be made, exhibiting hybridization even at room temperature.
+Precise assembly of quantum dots can form superlattices that act as artificial solid-state materials that exhibit unique optical and electronic properties.